Cannabis in Hawaii: Dispensary program (2015)

 In 2015, the Medical Marijuana Dispensary Program of Hawaii was created to require those who qualify for medical marijuana to register before using marijuana for medical purposes.
 To register, you must have a licensed physician certifying that the patient’s health condition can be benefited from medical marijuana.
 The patient will then receive a 329 Registration Card issued by the Department of Health.
 The goal of the Department of Health for issuing the 329 Registration Card is to issue it in a timely manner so that patients can continue or start to use medical marijuana legally.

 In July 2015, The Act 241 was passed.
 It states that the Hawaii Department of Health will administer the Medical Marijuana Dispensary Program by 2016 and dispensaries can begin to dispense medical and manufactured marijuana products as early as July 2016 assuming that the Department of Health grants approval to these dispensaries.

 To address legal acquisition of cannabis, in 2016 Senate Bill 321 established a dispensary system, allowing eight dispensaries in the state, designated by island.
 In August 2017, the first legal medical cannabis dispensary sale was made in Maui.

 Industrial hemp (2016)

 In July 2016, Governor David Ige signed Act 228, creating a pilot program allowing the Hawaii Department of Agriculture to oversee the cultivation of industrial hemp for agricultural or academic research.

 In February 2017, the Hawaii House of Representatives Agricultural Committee passed legislation to remove criminal or civil sanctions for the "planting, growing, harvesting, possessing, processing, selling, or buying" of industrial hemp.

-Failed legalization attempt (2019)
+Failed legalization attempt (2019)(2024)

 In February 2019, a bill was introduced to legalize recreational marijuana for adults 21 and over, however, it died in the House of Representatives the following month.

+2024 The Senate passed an adult-use legalization bill 19-6 vote March 2024.
+It then went to the House, where it got further than any previous attempt — it passed several House committees and the initial House floor vote, 25–23.

+But then it hit a wall.
+Rep. Kyle Yamashita (D), chair of the House Finance Committee, announced his panel would not hold a hearing on the bill before a legislative deadline, effectively killing it.
+He said "the path to legalizing adult-use cannabis has been a deeply divisive issue" and that the decision was "strengthened by the prevailing 'no' votes from committee members expressed on the House floor."

+Democratic Majority Whip Rep. Scot Matayoshi was also a vocal opponent, saying before the floor vote that colleagues "should not vote with reservations or vote in favor of this bill just to see it move along" and calling legalization "an incredible harm to our society."
+The Initial Votes, the Senate Passage and the Governor's support of the Bill did not allow the bill to pass.
+The House in Hawaii continues to Block Recreational Marijuana Use and refuses to send it to a Direct Vote of the People of Hawaii.
+23 no votes on the March 22, 2024 House floor vote.